gravitational/teleport/rfd/0089-merge-webapps.md

 check out the enterprise version of Teleport which will bring with it the appropriate webapp assets.

-In the event that multiple developers are working on the same feature across the back and frontend work may need to be done on the same branch or the developer may want to clone Teleport into another folder to build and update the backend binaries separate from the frontend.
+Merging these repositories may cause some disruption when multiple developers are working on the same feature across the back and frontend.
+Using a [git worktree](https://git-scm.com/docs/git-worktree) to create a worktree of the webapps folder is an elegant way of approaching this issue

 ### Backports